24ways/frontend/src/docs/index.md

 ---
 hidden: true
-title: 24 ways front-end component library
+title: The front-end component library for 24 ways
 ---
 You are viewing the front-end component library for 24 ways.